-Currently, I am a freelance writer and editor and independent researcher, and I regularly contribute to Smithsonianmag.com's "Women Who Shaped Science" series, focusing on the historical recovery of underrepresented women in the history of science.
+Currently, I am a freelance writer and editor and independent researcher, and I am a columnist for Smithsonian.com’s "Women Who Shaped Science" series, which focues on the historical recovery of underrepresented women in the history of science.

 I've also worked in social justice as a community organizer for healthcare legislation and education and as a violence prevention researcher, curriculum writer, and educator with a focus on racial- and gender-based violence.

 I hold a BA and MA in Literary Studies from the University of Texas at Dallas and a MA in the History of Science, Technology, and Medicine from University of Oklahoma where I am also a current Affiliate Research Fellow.

 *cover image "Why Not Go the Limit" by Harry Grant Dart | Library of Congress